 As you experience career success, you will have to keep your growing confidence in your abilities from becoming overconfidence.
 If you become a leader, you will also have to learn how to help others find that balance as well.
 Leadership methods that teach you how to develop your direct reports as leaders themselves, like Greenleaf’s Servant Leadership, 2002, and David Marquet’s Intent-Based Leadership, covered in Turn the Ship Around!: A True Story of Turning Followers into Leaders (2013) are excellent tools in striking that balance.

 In sum, all your relationship building and foresight work will move, as the late management scholar Stephen Covey said, at the “speed of trust.”
 It will depend directly on the strength of your personal and professional relationships.
-Covey’s The Speed of Trust, 2008, offers practical steps any organization can take to grow interpersonal and group trust, and is a great place to start in putting relationships first in your foresight work.
+His son, Stephen M.R.
+Covey, conveys this well in The Speed of Trust, 2008.
+It offers practical steps any organization can take to grow interpersonal and group trust, and is a great place to start in putting relationships first in your foresight work.
 We’ve ended our “sins of foresight” on this, challenge, to keep it fresh in your mind, as it really is one of the top challenges of any career in helping others to look further and act better in their own futures.